Dropshipping Meaning & Dropshipping Definition

 Minimal Overhead Cost

 Dropshipping businesses aren't just cheap to start, they're cheap to operate.
 Overhead expenses don't grow as quickly as they do in the traditional model since you don't have to deal with increasing costs of utilities and staff.
 Many successful dropshipping businesses are run as home-based stores well beyond the first few months.
-If you can afford a laptop, web hosting, and a few other costs you can sell baked goods online, sell food online, sell clothes, and more.
+If you can afford a laptop, web hosting, dropshipping ads, and a few other costs you can sell baked goods online, selling food online, sell clothes, and more.

 Easy to Scale

-Traditional business growth is limited by their ability to handle order fulfillment and buy and store inventory.
+Traditional business growth is limited by their ability to handle order fulfillment (see order fulfillment meaning) and buy and store inventory.
 So, if you don't have to do any of those, it stands to reason that growth is much easier.
 Dropshipping businesses can invest all of their time and money into eCommerce marketing to increase eCommerce sales without many limitations.
 As long as their supplier has product and the ability to fill large orders, growth is nearly unlimited.